 Do I need a membership to buy AC Milan tickets?

-AC Milan do not require a website sign-up to buy tickets.
-Instead, you need an active MyMilan account with the club to buy tickets.
+You do not have to create an account on the AC Milan website to buy tickets.
+Instead, you need an active MyMilan account with the club.

 Supporters with such accounts can typically purchase up to four tickets per match.